 These dogs provide affection during day when you feel like everything is down and you feel tired of the situation.
 They provide companionship, assistance and love.
 It can be normal that a person with disability will probably feel discouraged, stressed out or frustrated.
 But with a canine assistant around, they will provide you with physical and even emotional support that will help you get through down days.

-Why a Support or Service Dog is Beneficial for Autistic Individuals
+6 Benefits of a Support Dog for Autistic Children

 The advantages of having an autism support dog are special for every child because every child is unique.